stormasm/florida-mui-menu-react-router-redux/README.md

 So I broke out the react-router-redux code into my own [directory](https://github.com/stormasm/florida-mui-menu-react-router-redux/tree/master/fl15/src/rrr).

+The [released version](https://www.npmjs.com/package/react-router-redux/v/5.0.0-alpha.9) does not contain the latest code in the repo.
+So you have two solutions

+* (1) Carry along the code with you in any repo that uses it.
+* (2) Publish out your own version to NPM and then start using it.

 To compare this code to the latest version of the react-router-redux [run this script](https://github.com/stormasm/florida-mui-menu-react-router-redux/blob/master/fl15/compare)